 Osaka’s Kansai International Airport is one of the biggest airports in the country and it serves both national and international flights.
 You can get to Osaka by plane from Tokyo or other major Asian cities.

 You can travel to Osaka by train from all the major cities across Japan.
 With Japan Railway, you will have a comfortable and fast journey.
-You can purchase a 7-day Japan Rail pass here – this will save you a lot of money!
+You can purchase a JR Pass here – this will save you a lot of time and money!

 The cheapest way to travel around Japan is by bus.
 Although it might not be the fastest option, traveling by bus has its advantages, one of them being the amazing views you’re going to see.
 To save up some money, you can buy a Japan bus pass.